City of Jacksonville

 Small Business Help

-How to Obtain a Certifcate of Use
+How to Obtain a Certificate of Use

-COU-Application.pdf
+» COU-Application.pdf

 Step 1

-The first step for any business wishing to occupy a building or space is to apply for a Certificate of Use (COU).
-A Certificate of Use is a Zoning requirement consisting of a (3) three tier review process requiring approval from all three of the following agencies: Zoning , Building Inspections and the Fire Marshal’s Office.
-Per Section 656.151(a) of the Jacksonville Ordinance Code, “any new multi-family residence or new business, or any changes in; use, expansion of square footage occupied, or the inclusion of additional uses after May 29, 2006, will require a Certificate of Use”.
-Additionally, a change in name or ownership that occurs with alterations or changes to the use of the property will require a Certificate of Use review.
-In the case of a business change or a change in ownership, the Certificate of Use shall be filed to reflect the new name of the business or change in ownership.
+A Certificate of Use is a Zoning requirement consisting of a three-tier review process that requires approval from three of the following agencies: Zoning, Building Inspections, and the Fire Marshal’s Office.
+Per Section 656.151(a) of the Jacksonville Ordinance Code, “any new multi-family residence or new business, or any changes in; use, expansion of square footage occupied, or the inclusion of additional uses after May 29, 2006, will require a Certificate of Use.”

-The Zoning Section will process the application and issue an invoice to be paid prior to a full review of the application.
+The Zoning section will process the application and issue an invoice to be paid prior to a full review of the application.
 The invoice can be paid in person at the Tax Collector office on the 2nd Floor of the Ed Ball Building or by mailing a check along with the invoice to the Tax Collector at 231 Forsyth St., Room 212, Jacksonville, FL 32202.

 Step 2